bimdata/python-api-client/docs/CollaborationApi.md

 Create a document

 Create a document.
-If the document is one of {'BFX', 'DWG', 'DAE', 'GLTF', 'PDF', 'DXF', 'POINT_CLOUD', 'IFC', 'OBJ'}, a model will be created and attached to this document  Required scopes: document:write
+If the document is one of {'DXF', 'POINT_CLOUD', 'IFC', 'PDF', 'DAE', 'GLTF', 'OBJ', 'BFX', 'DWG'}, a model will be created and attached to this document  Required scopes: document:write

 ### Example